 I have written about quiet before (Shhhhh), there is nothing like quiet.
 Do you ever stop and listen to a breeze?
 I am a very outgoing type personality, so when I get quiet people think I am sick.
 When I am quiet, I am listening.

 My husband and I relish in our time together when we are “quiet”.
 One time my daughter asked me if we were okay.
 I asked her what she meant.
 She said, “you and dad go to the beach together and he fishes or reads and you shell, but you never talk.”
 We talk.
 We just do it without words.
 Sometimes, we sit and read for hours, or we go to the beach and he fishes and I shell.
 I always look up and watch him reel in his fish.
 He looks out to watch me shell.
 If I get out of sight for too long he comes looking to check on me.
 We communicate without words, a lot.
-We have been married for 36+ years and we dated almost seven.
-We knew each other four years before that.
+We have been married for 43+ years and we dated almost seven.
+We knew each other four years before we dated.
+That is 51 years of “talking”.
 Through the years we have grown close enough to not always need to “talk”.
 But, we talk, we communicate.
 We do not have to shout to each other, or constantly talk out loud.
 With some relationships, quiet IS conversation.

 My best conversations with GOD are when I say nothing at all.